 Sound typically contributes to a consumer’s perception of a product in terms of its acceptability, function, and perceived quality or workmanship.
-Sound may enhance, as well as detract from, the pleasure in using a product and may also indicate how well the product is working.
+Sound may enhance, as well as detract from, the pleasure in using a product and may also indicate how well a product is working.
 Manufacturers are often faced with negative consumer reactions to the sound of their products and may be uncertain how to improve the quality of the sound.
-All of these issues, combined with manufacturers’ interest on sales growth in high-end and international markets, have made quiet product design an important attribute.
+All of these issues, combined with manufacturers’ interest on sales growth in high-end and international markets, have made product noise & sound quality design an important attribute.

 Acentech’s Product Sound Group has supported more than 100 companies ranging in size from small startups to Fortune 500 corporations.